spiffe/spire-controller-manager/migration/README.md

 ### Does SPIRE Controller Manager automatically populate DNS Names of Services a Pod is attached to?

-SPIRE Controller Manager doesn't monitor endpoints like Kubernetes Workload Registrar did, so it won't do this automatically.
+SPIRE Controller Manager doesn't monitor Endpoints like Kubernetes Workload Registrar did, so it won't do this automatically.
 A workaround is to use the `app` label to populate DNS Names using `dnsNameTemplates` field of the [ClusterSPIFFEID CRD](https://github.com/spiffe/spire-controller-manager/blob/main/docs/clusterspiffeid-crd.md), assuming you are using `app` as your selector and it matches the name of the `Service`.

 ```yaml
 apiVersion: spire.spiffe.io/v1alpha1